patelashutosh/wikipedia-clickstream-analysis/README.md

     # Install dependencies as specified in package.json
     npm install
     ```

+## Start the services:
-5. Start expressjs server
+1. Start expressjs server
    ```bash
    node index
    ```
-6. Start spark shell in a seperate terminal
+2. Start spark shell in a seperate terminal
    ```
    bin/spark-shell --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2
    ```
-7. Paste following code in the spark shell to perform strreaming with kafka
+3. Paste following code in the spark shell to perform strreaming with kafka
    > Note: can use :paste on shell to enter paste mode
    ```scala
     import scala.util.Try